Types of Agencies to avoid working for

 Lack of reviews

 At the end of the day, you’re just a cog in the machine.
-However, if an agency doesn’t do regular reviews, the lack of feedback, development, and communication could mean that lot of the staff are unhappy and miserable, which affects the overall team morale.
+However, if an agency doesn’t do regular reviews, the lack of feedback, development, and communication could mean that lot of the staff are unhappy, which affects the overall team morale.
 A happy agency is one which takes into consideration of its staff and looks after their well being, whether that’s an annual salary review or listening to their concerns and needs.
 I’ve worked in an agency which did not even give me a single review for an entire year, not even probation.
 Turns out all the other staff were miserable and looking for new opportunities.

 My final thoughts

-Sometimes you need the first opportunity to get into the industry, which is understandable.
+Sometimes you need the first opportunity to get into the industry, which is totally understandable.
 Everyone’s experiences are completely different and cannot be generalised.
 I can only advise you on what to keep an eye out for from my own experiences.
 All I can say is good luck.
 At the end of the day, a job is a job.
 You spend 8 hours there, so try to find a place where your colleagues are friendly and you enjoy going in.

 Tags: Agency, Career, Front-end Developer, Junior